Visiting the hospice (from Friday 1st April 2022):

-- Visitors can change over during the visiting session providing the maximum number of people inside the hospice remains at two adults and one child.
+- Visitors can change over during these visiting times providing the maximum number of people inside the hospice remains at two adults and one child.
 If a patient is imminently dying, any two visitors can be present for any length of time.

-- Visitor(s) will need to use the hand sanitizer on entering the premises.
+- We ask visitor(s) to use the hand sanitizer on entering the premises.

 - Visitor(s) will not be allowed to leave the patients room.
 If a nurse is needed they may use the nurse call bell.